Tronox (NYSE:TROX) Updates FY 2022 Earnings Guidance

-Tronox (NYSE:TROX) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $3.080-$3.590 for the period, compared to the Thomson Reuters consensus estimate of $2.860.
+Tronox (NYSE:TROX) updated its FY 2022 earnings guidance on Wednesday.
+The company provided EPS guidance of $3.080-$3.590 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.860.
 The company issued revenue guidance of -.

-TROX has been the topic of a number of analyst reports.
-Morgan Stanley increased their target price on shares of Tronox from $24.00 to $26.00 and gave the stock an equal weight rating in a research report on Tuesday, December 14th.
-UBS Group decreased their target price on shares of Tronox from $32.00 to $31.00 and set a buy rating on the stock in a research report on Tuesday, January 4th.
-Finally, Zacks Investment Research lowered shares of Tronox from a buy rating to a hold rating in a research report on Wednesday.
-Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Tronox presently has a consensus rating of Buy and a consensus target price of $28.67.
+A number of analysts recently issued reports on the company.
+Zacks Investment Research cut Tronox from a buy rating to a hold rating in a research report on Wednesday, February 16th.
+Barclays lifted their price objective on Tronox from $25.00 to $27.00 and gave the stock an overweight rating in a research note on Friday, February 18th.
+StockNews.com lowered Tronox from a buy rating to a hold rating in a research note on Thursday, February 17th.
+UBS Group lowered their price target on Tronox from $32.00 to $31.00 and set a buy rating on the stock in a research note on Tuesday, January 4th.
+Finally, Morgan Stanley boosted their price target on Tronox from $24.00 to $26.00 and gave the company an equal weight rating in a research note on Tuesday, December 14th.
+Three analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Tronox presently has a consensus rating of Buy and a consensus price target of $28.43.

 Tronox Holdings Plc engages in the mining and inorganic chemical business.
 Its products include Titanium Dioxide Mineral Sands.
 The firm also mines and processes titanium ore, zircon and other minerals, and manufactures titanium dioxide pigments.
 The company was founded in 2006 and is headquartered in Stamford, CT.